 Make an Appointment: [email protected] | 615-200-0684

-You may be somewhat familiar with the term Post Traumatic Stress Disorder (PTSD).
-PTSD is an anxiety disorder that can occur after a person has experienced a life-threatening event such as an assault, car accident, natural disaster etc. Common symptoms of PTSD include nightmares, flashbacks, avoiding reminders of the trauma, intense stress, tension, and anxiety.
+You may be familiar with the term, Post Traumatic Stress Disorder (PTSD), which refers to an anxiety disorder that occurs after experiencing a life-threatening event.
+Common symptoms of PTSD include nightmares, flashbacks, avoiding reminders of the trauma, intense stress, tension, and anxiety, however, there are less common symptoms of PTSD that many people are not aware of, making it difficult to recognize and diagnose.

-Sometimes trauma responses can present in more subtle ways.
-These symptoms arise when an individual is struggling with Complex Post Traumatic Stress Disorder (CPTSD).
-Complex Trauma occurs when an individual has been exposed to multiple or ongoing traumas, stressors, or disturbing experiences.
+Complex Post Traumatic Stress Disorder (CPTSD) occurs when you’ve been exposed to multiple or ongoing traumas, stressors, or disturbing experiences.
 Because these symptoms are more subtle, they often go unnoticed or are misunderstood by the person experiencing them.

 -Feeling detached from oneself or others